• Skip to Content

 L40 SOC 3920 Philanthropy Lab

-This course is designed to give students a theoretical and practical understanding of philanthropy today.
-First, the course will lay out the sociological and historical roots of philanthropy in the United States, including where philanthropic dollars come from, how they are used, and the inherent tension between capitalism and philanthropy.
-The role of government in funding nonprofits and new philanthropic tools, such as donor-advised funds, will also be reviewed.
-The course will also look at philanthropy's role in addressing social issues, including new approaches that go beyond simply giving money, such as the growing interest in and need for advocacy among institutional givers.
-Attendance on the first day is required.
+This course is designed to give students a theoretical and practical understanding of contemporary philanthropic efforts.
+First, the course will lay out the sociological and historical roots of philanthropy in the United States, including where philanthropic funds come from, how they are used, and the inherent tension between capitalism and philanthropy.
+The role of government in funding non-profits and new philanthropic tools, such as donor-advised funds, will also be reviewed.
+The course will also look at philanthropy's role in addressing social issues, including new approaches that go beyond simply giving money - such as the growing interest in and need for advocacy among institutional givers.
+This course has no specific prerequisites, but some familiarity with sociological analysis is recommended.

 Credit 3 units.
-A&S IQ: SSC BU: BA, HUM EN: S
+A&S IQ: SSC Arch: SSC Art: SSC BU: BA, HUM EN: S

 View Sections